AdaCore/gnatcoverage/tools/gnatcov/README.md

 source instrumentation based mode.

-Documentation, including a getting started guide, is available from the "GNATcoverage User's Guide" in the `share/doc/gnatcoverage` sub-directory of this distribution.
+Documentation, including a getting started guide, is available from the "GNATcoverage User's Guide", part of the GNAT Dynamic Analysis Suite Manuals, in the `share/doc/gnatdas` sub-directory of this distribution.

 This package also provides examples with Makefiles that automate the full build/run/analyze sequence on sample programs.